Azure-Samples/SpeechToText-WebSockets-Javascript/README.md

 }
 ```

-### In a Browser, as a native ES6 module

-...in progress, check back a little later.

 ### In a Browser, using Webpack

 Currently, the TypeScript code in this SDK is compiled using the default module system (CommonJS), which means that the compilation produces a number of distinct JS source files.
 To make the SDK usable in a browser, it first needs to be "browserified" (all the javascript sources need to be glued together).
 Towards this end, this is what you need to do: